Justin Fields Sitting Out Against Jets

 This marks the 13th straight season the Bears have had to use a backup to start at quarterback at least once.
 The last time they didn't need a backup to start at quarterback was in 2009, Jay Cutler's first season with the team.

-Fields suffered the injury on the first play of the final drive for the Bears against Atlanta with 1:47 to play as he ran to the sideline and was tackled by Dee Alford.
+Fields suffered his injury on the first play of the final drive for the Bears against Atlanta with 1:47 to play as he ran to the sideline and was tackled by Dee Alford.

 His left shoulder hit the ground on the play.
 Fields was on for two more plays—a broken play that was supposed to be a draw by David Montgomery and Fields wound up running it and sliding before being hit on the right shoulder and a game-ending interception.